dogukannn/hixypixy/README.md

 ## TODO
 - [x] ~~Auto reload shader when the file is changed~~
-- [ ] All uniform variables like time and resolution
+- [x] All uniform variables like time and resolution
 - [ ] Show FPS
+- [ ] Multiple shader support